GaetanBenoitDev/metaMDBG/README.md

-metaMDBG is a lightweight assembler for metagenomics long accurate reads.
+metaMDBG is a lightweight assembler for long and accurate metagenomics reads.

 Developper: Gaëtan Benoit